 - 1. The expansion joint is functioning as designed.
-Defects are superficial and have no effect on the structural capacity of the joint.
+Joint may not be perfect with signs of leakage.
 The adjacent deck or header is sound. - 2.
 Skewed joint length at each location with rutting in the joint is minor.
 "D" spalls or patches are present in the joint, or in deck adjacent to joint. - 3.
 Skewed joint length at each location where the asphalt material in the joint has significant rutting, bulging or is missing.
 As a guideline, more than 25 percent of the joint length has spalls or patches in the deck or headers adjacent to the seal.